GivePenny/GherkinSpec/Readme.md

 4. Write your C# steps, tagging the class with a `[Steps]` attribute and your methods with `[Given]` or `[When]` or `[Then]`
 5. Add a reference to a unit test framework of your choice if you would like to perform Assertions, for example [MSTest.TestFramework](https://www.nuget.org/packages/MSTest.TestFramework)

-Steps 1, 2 and 5 can be speeded up by creating your test project using this template in Visual Studio (you will still need to add a reference to GivePenny.GherkinSpec.TestAdapter).
+Steps 1, 2 and 5 can be speeded up by creating your test project using one of these templates in Visual Studio, either for MS Test, NUnit or xUnit.
+You will still need to add a reference to GivePenny.GherkinSpec.TestAdapter.

 ![Screenshot showing a new .NET Core MS Test project](docs/MSTestProject.png)